 Error Tracking enables you to reason about errors at a higher level—and investigate more effectively—by automatically grouping application errors into issues.
 By tracking issues alongside individual error events, you can get the context you need for root cause analysis—and reduce your mean time to resolution.
 Error Tracking builds on the data you’re already monitoring with Datadog, so you can start using it with no additional setup.

-When Datadog first receives an error event from Real User Monitoring (RUM), it creates a new issue.
+When Datadog first receives an error event from Real User Monitoring (RUM) or APM, it creates a new issue.
 It then uses the issue to group subsequent errors that have similar messages and stack traces.
 Condensing errors into a single issue helps you triage tasks, summarize problems for colleagues, and otherwise maintain a clearer understanding of the work ahead of you.
 Error Tracking can also apply metadata to an issue, such as when its errors occurred, giving you more context than if you were to investigate the errors separately.
 Datadog can also notify your team whenever it identifies a new issue, giving you confidence that your triage plans are up to date.

 Error Tracking enables you to get more context around any issue for smarter triaging and faster investigations.
 The Error Tracking Explorer view shows a list of issues that Datadog has detected, along with important aggregates like each issue’s total error count and frequency over time.

 When you suspect that application errors are impacting downstream services or end users—e.g., you see a decline in certain user actions in the RUM Explorer—you can filter the Error Tracking Explorer by time range or facets such as service, environment, and application version to quickly identify a specific issue to investigate first.
 In the example below, we can see that most of the issues in our web and mobile applications come from our

 io.shopist.android services (see the “Service” facet below).